Updated: Sep 9

 What is Lumbar Spinal Stenosis?

-Lumbar Spinal Stenosis has a significant impact on our health care system as it is a leading cause of disability in an aging population.
-Lumbar Spinal Stenosis causes more functional limitations than congestive heart failure, COPD (Chronic obstructive pulmonary disease), or even Lupus.
+Lumbar Spinal Stenosis significantly impacts our healthcare system as it is a leading cause of disability in an aging population.
+Lumbar Spinal Stenosis causes more functional limitations than congestive heart failure, COPD (Chronic obstructive pulmonary disease), or Lupus.
 (2,9)

 Symptoms of Lumbar Spinal Stenosis (LLS)